 The original King Kamehameha statue

-After shopping, continue west to neighboring Kapaau—home to the original King Kamehameha statue on the North Kohala Civic Center lawn.
+After shopping, continue east to neighboring Kapaau—home to the original King Kamehameha statue on the North Kohala Civic Center lawn.
 The storied statue depicts Kamehameha wearing the traditional red and golden feather apparel of alii (chiefs).
 Commissioned by the state and completed in Italy in 1880, the statue was supposed to be erected in Honolulu, but sank to the bottom of the sea near the Falkland Islands during its first crossing.
 A second statue was created, the one that stands today in front of Aliiolani Hale in Honolulu.
 Fishermen dredged up the first statue in 1912, and it was eventually placed in its current location in Kapa‘au near the legendary Hawaiian monarch’s birthplace.

 An incredible valley lookout

 From Kapa‘au it’s just 6 miles through neighborhoods and across vine-topped, one-lane bridges to the end of the road.
 Park your car and prepare to take photos from Pololu Valley lookout, a scenic vantage of the island’s mountainous northern coastline, 420 feet above a black sand beach.
 If you have an hour, follow the trail at the end of the parking lot and walk down to see the crashing waves and lava sand up close.

 On your return, take the misty inland Kohala Mountain Road (Highway 250).
 The Norfolk Pine-lined streets veer off into the green cattle ranches that extend down into the paniolo (Hawaiian cowboy) town of Waimea.
 From there, it’s a straight shot south along Highway 190 to Kailua-Kona or west on Highway 19 to the seaside resorts at Waikoloa.